 Ethics-right action before God and (wo)man- was one of the most urgent concerns for the authors of the New Testament.
-The question of how we should live in the world and with our fellow humans is an equally urgent question for men and women in the 21^{st} century.
+The question of how we should live in the world and with our fellow humans is an equally urgent question for men and women in the 21st century.
 This class focuses on ethics in the Gospels, Paul's understandings of ethics or right action, and ethics in the Book of Revelation.
 Questions of gender, sexuality, and asceticism will also play an important role.
 The course will balance between Biblical perspectives and contemporary ethical and theological views, both with and inside the Church.
 Other topics will include the nature of evil, perspectives on the afterlife, embodiment, and violence.

-TNT3055 The Church in the New Testament
+TNT3055 Ecclesia: Jesus, the Apostles and the Founding of the Church in the New Testament